China bans seafood from Japan after the Fukushima nuclear plant begins its wastewater release

 In response to the wastewater release, Chinese customs authorities banned seafood from Japan, customs authorities announced Thursday.
 The ban started immediately and will affect all imports of “aquatic products” including seafood, according to the notice.
 Authorities said they will “dynamically adjust relevant regulatory measures as appropriate to prevent the risks of nuclear-contaminated water discharge to the health and food safety of our country.”

-Shortly after China’s announcement, Tokyo Electric Power Company Holdings President Tomoaki Kobayakawa said the utility was preparing to compensate Japanese business owners appropriately for damages suffered by export bans from “the foreign government” over the wastewater release.
-He said China is Japan’s key trading partner and that he will do his utmost by providing scientific explanations of the release so that the ban will be dropped as soon as possible.
+Shortly after China’s announcement, Tokyo Electric Power Company Holdings President Tomoaki Kobayakawa said the utility was preparing to compensate Japanese business owners appropriately for damages suffered by export bans from “the foreign government.”
+He said China is a key trading partner and he will do his utmost to provide scientific explanations of the release so the ban will be dropped as soon as possible.

+Prime Minister Fumio Kishida said Japan asked China to immediately lift the ban.
+“We will keep strongly requesting that the Chinese government firmly carry out a scientific discussion,” Kishida said, pledging to protect the fisheries industry from reputational damage due to the release.

 The Japanese government and TEPCO say the water must be released to make room for the plant’s decommissioning and to prevent accidental leaks.
-They say the treatment and dilution will make the wastewater safer than international standards and its environmental impact will be negligibly small.
+They say the treatment and dilution will make the wastewater safer than international standards and its environmental impact will be negligible.

 “It’s a very political issue of disposing radiation into the sea,” he said.
 “I understand people’s concerns and that’s because we as scientists have not explained it in a very good way, and we need to do more education.”

-Still, some scientists say the long-term impact of the low-dose radioactivity that remains in the water needs attention.
+Still, some scientists say the long-term impact of the low-level radioactivity that remains in the water needs attention.

 In a live video from a control room at the plant, TEPCO showed a staff member turn on a seawater pump with a click of a mouse, marking the beginning of the controversial project that is expected to last for decades.